tchx84/Gameeky/docs/basics/en/index.md

 The scene editing workflow resembles one of a painting tool.
 Entities are painted and removed to and from the scene.
 The basic steps to edit a scene are the following:

 1. To add entities to the scene, select an entity from the left panel and place it on the scene by clicking on a tile in the matrix.
-2. To remove entities from the scene, select the *Remove* tool from the left and then click on the entity's tile in the matrix.
+2. To remove entities from the scene, select the *Remove* tool from the left and then click on the entity tile in the matrix.
-3. Although entities come with predefined properties and behaviors, particular entities in the Scene can be customized.
-Select the *Edit* tool from the left panel and then click on the entity's tile in the matrix.
+3. Although entities come with predefined properties and behaviors, particular entities in the scene can be customized.
+Select the *Edit* tool from the left panel and then click on the entity tile in the matrix.

 Additionally, the scene editor provides helpers to make things easier such as:

-* Drawing area selector to add or remove multiple entities at once, e.g. To quickly create the scene terrain.
+* Drawing area selector to add or remove multiple entities at once, e.g., to quickly create the scene terrain.
-* Layer selector to modify entities at a specific layer, e.g. To quickly modify the scene terrain.
+* Layer selector to modify entities at a specific layer, e.g., to quickly modify the scene terrain.
-* Time selector to visualize the Scene at *Day* or *Night*, e.g. To inspect the light sources in the scene.
+* Time selector to visualize the scene during *Day* or *Night*, e.g., to inspect the light sources in the scene.

 ### Tips and tricks

 For an improved experience, try the following tips and tricks:

-* When creating the basic terrain of the scene, use the Layer selector and set it at *Layer 0*.
+* When creating the basic terrain of the scene, use the layer selector and set it at *Layer 0*.
 This will reduce the unnecessary overlapping of terrain tiles and it will ease the editing workflow overall.
-* When editing an scene, leave the player open on that scene.
-When changes to the scene are saved, the player will detect these changes and presents an option to reload the scene with the new changes.
+* When editing a scene, leave the player open on that scene.
+When changes to the scene are saved, the player will detect these changes and present an option to reload the scene with the new changes.
 This reduces the time switching between the scene editor and the player.
-* When editing an scene, use the initial location setter tool from the left panel to place the user's character in a convenient location to inspect the changes.
+* When editing a scene, use the initial location setter tool from the left panel to place the user's character in a convenient location to inspect the changes.

 ## The entity editor

-The entity editor allows users to create new game objects and to edit existing game objects.
-It provides a deeper no-code creation experience, as it requires understanding Gameeky's underlying systems.
+The entity editor lets users create and modify game objects and creatures.
+It provides a deeper no-code creation experience, as it requires understanding the underlying systems of Gameeky.

 Before creating a new entity from scratch, it's recommended to inspect existing entities from thematic packs.
 So, to inspect an existing entity follow these steps:

 1. From the scene editor, right-click on an entity in the left panel.
-2. Select the *Edit* option from the popover.
+2. Select the *Edit* option from the menu.

 To create a new entity:

 1. From the scene editor, right-click anywhere in the left panel.
-2. Select the *Add* option from the popover.
+2. Select the *Add* option from the menu.

 ![](https://raw.githubusercontent.com/tchx84/Gameeky/main/data/screenshots/en/03.png)

 ### Concepts

-Entities represent everything that can exist in the game, e.g. The grass, the user's character, a light source, the background music and even the game logic.
+Entities represent everything that can exist in the game, e.g., the grass, the user's character, a light source, the background music and even the game logic.
 An entity is composed of three parts:

 1. Game logic properties.
 2. Graphics.